oracle-livelabs/university/applied-database-systems/introduction/introduction.md

 - Introduction to Machine Learning
 - Introduction to Graph Database and Analytics
 - Introduction to Spatial Database on Oracle
-- Data vs Real World Use Cases - Practice
+- Why is data so important?
+Data vs Real World Use Cases
 - Introduction to Artificial Intelligence, Natural Language Processing (NLP) and Select AI
 - Introduction to Vector Search with Oracle Database 23ai
 </if>